 apple orange kiwi

-Here we can see the for loops iterates over a iterable object fruits which is a list.
-Lists, sets, dictionary these are few iterable objects while an integer object is not an iterable object.
+Here we can see the for loops iterates over iterable object fruit which is a list.
+Lists, sets, dictionaries are few iterable objects while an integer object is not an iterable object.

 For loops can iterate over any iterable object (example: List, Set, Dictionary, Tuple or String).

-Now with the help of above example lets dive deep and see what happens internally here.
+Now with the help of the above example, let’s dive deep and see what happens internally here.

-- Make the list (iterable) an iterable object with help of iter() function.
+- Make the list (iterable) an iterable object with help of the iter() function.

-- Run a infinite while loop and break only if the StopIteration is raised.
+- Run an infinite while loop and break only if the StopIteration is raised.

-- In the try block we fetch the next element of fruits with next() function.
+- In the try block, we fetch the next element of fruits with the next() function.

 apple orange kiwi